AgentJ08/stage-insta-stories/README.md

 ## Design Choices
-- Using two 1D arrays for storing views status, instead of a 2D array.
+- Space Optimization: Using two 1D arrays for storing views status, instead of a 2D array to store view status of every story of every user.

 ## Assumptions I Made
 - The loggedin user has atleast one story uploaded.